 RCW as a viable concept has continued to exist at Alverno.
 Its collections have been overseen by the Library.
 Its legacy has lived on through the Alverno curriculum, Career Education Center, Internship Office, Telesis Institute, Alverno Early Learning Center (Child Care), and RCW-sponsored programming on campus.
 Its mission has been carried out by the Research Center on Women (RCW) Interest Group.
 In response to a growing need for action once again, some members of the Research Center on Women Interest Group joined with other interested individuals and organizations and embarked on a project to document the status of girls in Wisconsin.
 They published a report in the spring of 2007.
 One result of that report was that an anonymous donor provided the resources to open Alverno's Research Center for Women and Girls located in Clare Hall in Fall 2009.

 RCW has come full-circle.
 With a new name, it is once again a viable place with an extensive research agenda.
-The Research Center on Women Interest Group continues its important work too, but has been renamed to reflect these changes--the Research Center for Women and Girls Interest Group.
+The Research Center on Women Interest Group continues its important work too, but has been renamed to avoid confusion with the Research Center for Women and Girls--the Feminist Education Advisory Group (FEAG).

 © 2003 Alverno College -- All Rights Reserved.